 Getting inspired is a crucial and often overlooked step in any project’s design process.
 So where do you start digging your heels in to find logo design inspiration?
 The answer isn’t as obvious as anyone may guess.
-According to Robin Landa, upcoming Logo Design Awards judge and author of “Build Your Own Brand”, “A logo compresses meaning into one small compositional unit, a unit that will be integral to all your visual communication solutions.”
+According to Robin Landa, former Logo Design Awards judge and author of “Build Your Own Brand”, “A logo compresses meaning into one small compositional unit, a unit that will be integral to all your visual communication solutions.”

 That’s a lot of pressure for any design!
 A creative logo design has to be on point.
 It has to be relevant.
 It has to be communicable.
 It sits at the backbone of any brand.
 See the logo design examples shown below, which are all winners from past Logo Design Awards.

 Logo Inspiration Gallery

 So, How Exactly Do you Find Logo Design Inspiration?

 So much of any type of design inspiration, whether it’s related to logo design or posters, is subjective and can’t be formulaic.
 Illustrative designer Von Glitschka offers sage advice, saying that the “Best form of inspiration is to be creatively curious in general as a form of lifestyle.
 This will influence your work more than anything.”

 Keeping that in mind is the pillar to finding any type of inspiration.
 Although there is no magic formula, the below steps will help grease your creative wheels for finding what you’re looking for: Logo design inspiration.
 Leading experts divulged secrets gleaned from their creative processes.

 Glitschka says that “you don’t find logo design inspiration; it finds you.
 It happens through a process of thinking.
 But before you begin thinking, you have to have an informed perspective to draw from.”
 The question then becomes, how do you form an informed perspective?
 It starts with building a personality profile for your brand, rooted deeply in information-collecting to build a strong concept.